 Unfortunately, none of our top offshore sportsbooks offer any no-deposit bonus bets.

 Although New Jersey had been trying to legalize sports betting since 2012, the state finally did it in June 2018.
 Gov. Murphy signed the sports betting bill into law less than a month after the US Supreme Court declared PASPA unconstitutional.

 Yes, reputed offshore operators accepted NJ players for decades before the state-regulated applications, like Caesars Sportsbook and FanDuel Sportsbook, went live in 2018.

 Yes, daily fantasy sports are allowed in New Jersey.
 You can participate in DFS contests via Boom Fantasy, Monkey Knife Fight, Yahoo, DraftKings, and the FanDuel sportsbook.

 BetUS has been available to NJ sports bettors since 1994.
 The site is licensed in Curacao to operate in Garden State.

 Yes.
-The DraftKings sportsbook was the first locally-licensed app to kickstart NJ sports betting in August 2018.
+The DraftKings sportsbook was the first locally-licensed mobile betting site to kickstart NJ sports betting in August 2018.